the-turing-way/the-turing-way/project_management/tps-funding-application-20190429.md

 Reproducibility is important, and multifaceted.
 The book currently has chapters on open research, research data management, version control, reproducible computational environments, testing and continuous integration.
-But reproducibility does not cover core data science practices such as whether the scientific question is appropriately scoped, if the statistical assumptions are correctly managed, whether a suitable alogorithm or model was applied, how these results may vary according to different fluctuations across systems, in the choice of random seeds, or in how results are visualised to tell a story.
+But reproducibility does not cover core data science practices such as whether the scientific question is appropriately scoped, if the statistical assumptions are correctly managed, whether a suitable algorithm or model was applied, how these results may vary according to different fluctuations across systems, in the choice of random seeds, or in how results are visualised to tell a story.
 The book does not currently include the aspects of data science and artificial intelligence that define whether work was ethically designed and reported.
 By curating this knowledge in an accessible format, _The Turing Way_ series will support the The Turing Institute's goals of delivering world class research, training the leaders of tomorrow, and leading the public conversation.